Information Collected About You

-If you have registered and desire to delete any of your Personal Information you have provided to us from our systems please contact us using the contact information listed below.
-Upon your request, we will delete your Personal Information from our active databases and where feasible from our back-up media.
-You should be aware that it is not technologically possible to remove each and every record of the information you have provided to the WebMD Web Sites from our servers.
+If you have registered and desire to delete any of your registration information you have provided to us from our systems please contact us using the contact information listed below in the “Contacting WebMD About Your Personal Information or Privacy” section or through the Contact Us link provided at the bottom of every page of the WebMD Sites.
+Upon your request, we will delete your registration information from our active databases and where feasible from our back-up media.
+You should be aware that it is not technologically possible to remove each and every record of the information you have provided to the WebMD Sites from our servers.

-If you decide that you would prefer not to receive personalized email or secure electronic messages from the WebMD Health Manager tool, you may "Opt-out" of the service by clicking on the settings tab on your Health Manager home page and changing your email preference or following the unsubscribe instructions included in each email.
+If you decide that you would prefer not to receive personalized email or secure electronic messages from the WebMD Health Manager tool, you may also "Opt-out" of the Service by clicking on the settings tab on your Health Manager home page and changing your email preference or following the unsubscribe instructions included in each email.

-In order to give you more control over your privacy choices we have implemented the TRUSTed Ads™ program from TRUSTe, an approved AdChoices icon provider for the DAA (Digital Advertising Alliance).
-At the bottom of every page of the WebMD Web Sites you will see an AdChoices logo, (which looks like this: ).
-By clicking on that logo you will be presented with a window (the “TRUSTe Window”) that will identify all of the companies that WebMD uses to direct tailored advertisements to you, both on the WebMD Web Sites as well as on third-party sites.
+In order to give you more control over your privacy choices we have implemented a DAA (Digital Advertising Alliance) approved opt-out mechanism for interest-based advertising.
+At the bottom of every page of the WebMD Sites you will see an AdChoices logo (which looks like this: ).
+In our flagship WebMD App you can find the AdChoices option in the “Settings” screen.
+By clicking on that logo on the WebMD Sites or following the instructions in the flagship WebMD App, you will be presented with a window that will identify all of the companies that WebMD uses to direct tailored advertisements to you, both on the WebMD Sites and in the flagship WebMD App as well as on third-party websites.
 If you would like to stop this tailored advertising from WebMD, you can manage these advertisements through the choices in that window.
-Please note that your choice to stop tailored advertising is specific to the browser that you are using so if you make a choice to opt out from one computer and you want your opt-out to apply to a different computer as well please opt out from that computer too.
+Please note that even if you opt-out of interest-based advertising, you will continue to receive generic advertisements through the Services.
+Please note that your choice to stop tailored advertising is specific to the browser or mobile device that you are using so if you make a choice to opt out from one computer or mobile device and you want your opt-out to apply to a different computer or mobile device as well please opt out from that computer or mobile device too.
 By clicking the + symbol next to the name of a vendor in that window you will get information about how and where that vendor assists us with the delivery of advertisements.
-The WebMD Web Sites do not respond to web browser "do not track" signals.
-The TRUSTed Ads™ program is not available on our Mobile Device Apps but is available on our mobile optimized sites.
-Please see the Section entitled "Mobile Device Applications ("Apps") and Mobile Optimized Sites."
+The WebMD Sites do not respond to web browser "do not track" signals.
+This opt-out mechanism is available in the flagship WebMD App for iOS and Android, as well as on our mobile optimized sites, but is not currently available on our other Apps (WebMD Pregnancy, WebMD Baby and WebMD Allergy).

 We are committed to protecting the privacy of children.
-The WebMD Web Sites are not designed or intended to attract children under the age of 13.
-The WebMD Web Sites do not collect Personal Information from any person we actually know is under the age of 13.
+The WebMD Sites are not designed or intended to attract children under the age of 13.
+The WebMD Sites do not collect personal information from any person we actually know is under the age of 13.
 A parent or guardian, however, may use WebMD Health Manager to establish a personal health record and a WebMD Health Manager home page for a minor.
 The parent or guardian is solely responsible for providing supervision of the minor's use of WebMD Health Manager.
 The parent or guardian assumes full responsibility for ensuring that the registration information is kept secure and that the information submitted is accurate.
 The parent or guardian also assumes full responsibility for the interpretation and use of any information or suggestions provided through WebMD Health Manager for the minor.

 Contacting WebMD About Your Personal Information or Privacy